Always From Scratch

 Pro-Tips

 1. THE BEST TIP: Preheating the pan in the oven with the layer of olive oil is what gives you the crispiest roasted potatoes.
-It allows you to essentially fry the potatoes while also roasting them.
+It allows you to fry the potatoes while also roasting them.
 Be careful when you place the potatoes because the oil will splatter.

 2. I like to add the parmesan after roasting the potatoes because the potatoes get really crispy, the cheese isn't burnt, and it keeps its nutty flavor.